dev-mosarof66/AI-TUTOR/text.md

-auth ui is done..
+auth backend is done..

 Next:
-we will look into auth backend(21-8-2025)
+little bit of debugging is required.